Polyhalogen ions: Stability

 Heteropolyhalogen ions with a coordination number larger than or equal to four can only exist with fluoride ligands.

 Color

 Most polyhalogen ions are intensely colored, with deepened color as the atomic weight of the constituent element increases.
 The well-known starch-iodine complex has a deep blue color due to the linear [I5]− ions present in the amylose helix.
-Some colors of the common species were listed below:
+While the intensity of polyhalogen anion absorption bands in the UV–visible range are often influenced by the solvent dielectric constant, their location (determining the overall color) is relatively solvent-independent.
+Some colors of common species are listed below: